 Yes.
 You will need a PTIN to register for the exam.
 The IRS Tax Professional PTIN Sign-up System is available at www.irs.gov/ptin.

-Once you have your PTIN, you may register online at www.prometric.com.
+Once you have your PTIN, you may register online at Prometric.

-Yes, you may take the Enrolled Agent exams in any order you please.
-We typically recommend starting with parts 1 and 3, saving part 2 (business) for last.
+Yes, you may take the Enrolled Agent parts in any order you please.

 Depending on experience, you should expect to invest up to 40-70 hours of total study time for each exam part.

-A passing score on each part of the SEE exam is required before the IRS will admit an Enrolled Agent to practice.
-Scaled scores are determined by ranking your EA test results against others taking the examination, on a scale ranging between 40 and 130.
-A score of 105 is the minimum required to pass the SEE.
+A passing score on each part of the SEE is required before the IRS will admit an Enrolled Agent to practice.
+For each part, scaled scores are determined by ranking your EA exam results against others taking the exam, on a scale ranging between 40 and 130.
+A score of 105 is the minimum required to pass each part of the the SEE.

 Test results are available immediately following the Enrolled Agent test.
 Those who pass are informed, but they do not receive a score.
 Those who fail receive a score along with a diagnostic report indicating the areas of weakness.

-You have two years from the time you pass the first part to pass the other two parts of the SEE exam.
+You have three years from the date you pass the first part to pass the other two parts of the exam.

 As part of the evaluation of your enrollment application, the Internal RevenueService will conduct a suitability check that will include a review of your personal tax compliance and potential felonies that breach the public trust such as fraud or embezzlement.